InventedSoldier/nbascoreboardproject/README.md

 1. HOME PAGE: This page will show current scores for the day and highlight players stats from those games.
 The informantion will be pulled from the API provided by BallDon'tLie.

-2. Second Page: If you click on a button in the top left corner of the homepage, you will be shown the schedule for the current NBA season in its entirety.
+2. SECOND PAGE: If you click on a button in the top left corner of the homepage, you will be shown the schedule for the current NBA season in its entirety.

 ## Project Features